Doors Open (film)

 Doors Open is a 2012 Scottish thriller heist film directed by Marc Evans, starring Douglas Henshall, Stephen Fry, Lenora Crichlow and Kenneth Collard.
 It is based on the 2008 novel of the same name by Ian Rankin, about a self-made millionaire, an art professor and a banker, who come together to undertake an audacious art heist.
 The film was commissioned by ITV and produced by Stephen Fry's Sprout Pictures production company.
-It was officially released on 26 December 2012 in the UK.
+It premiered on ITV on 26 December 2012 in the United Kingdom.

 Plot

-After an evening’s drinking with Professor Gissing (Fry), an art expert, and banker Allan Cruickshank (Collard), self-made millionaire Mike McKenzie (Henshall) and his friends dream up a plot to rip-off one of the most high-profile targets in the country – Edinburgh’s private art collection owned by a national bank.
+After an evening of drinking with Professor Gissing (Fry), an art expert, and banker Allan Cruickshank (Collard), self-made millionaire Mike McKenzie (Henshall) and his friends devise a plan to rob one of the country's most high-profile targets – Edinburgh's private art collection owned by a national bank.